1 million march in France, unions call new pension protests - KESQ

 Nationwide, more than a million people joined protest marches held in cities and towns around the country Thursday, the ministry said.

-Interior Minister Gerald Darmanin visited police headquarters Thursday night as fires still burned in some Paris neighborhoods, long after the march ended.
+Interior Minister Gerald Darmanin, visiting police headquarters Thursday night as fires still burned in some Paris neighborhoods, gave assurance that security “poses no problem” and the British monarch will be “welcomed and welcomed well.”

+He said there was “enormous degrading” of public buildings and commerce Thursday, “far more important than in precedent demonstrations.”

+“There are troublemakers, often extreme left, who want to take down the state and kill police and ultimately take over the institutions,” the minister said.

 The demonstrations were held a day after Macron further angered his critics by standing strong on the retirement bill that his government forced through parliament without a vote.